 But maybe you prefer exploring the famous Altstadt, Düsseldorf’s Old Town with its charming cobblestone alleys, squares, small shops…and, of course, the many breweries.

 Looking for a yummy souvenir?
-In fact, the city is famous for mustard and the Löwensenf’s flagship store is right in the heart of the city center.
+In fact, the city is famous for mustard and Löwensenf’s flagship store is right in the heart of the city center.

 As you stroll through the city center, you will certainly notice the incredible number of bars and eateries that are open already from morning till late at night.
-They are said to be about 260 bars and restaurants – hence, this is how the city earned the title to be the “longest bar of the world”.
+They are said to be about 260 bars and restaurants – hence, this is how the city earned the title to be the “longest bar in the world”.

 Seeing all these eateries on your way through the Altstadt will certainly make you feel very hungry – and since one of the most quaint restaurants is right in the middle of this jolly quarter – no problem, come on, let’s stuff face.